 CLIENT POPULATION 1.
 Indicate the total number of potential clients in the community who require your services.
 200+ 2.
 Indicate the total number of unduplicated clients you intend to serve during the term of this proposed program/service (12 months).
 40 3.
 If this program was funded last year, has there been a change in the composition of the target population to be served and/or shift in the geographic target area?
-Yes No Х 4.
+No and the graph of the state of t X 4.
 Are income criteria used to establish eligibility for services?
 (If yes, attach a copy of the documentation to establish income eligibility by household size and household gross annual income.
 Acceptable forms of documentation include two years of tax documents, six months of paycheck stubs, six months of checking and savings statements, retirement accounts, 401(b)(3) or 401K plans, etc. X 5.
-Is a fee schedule used?(If yes, attach a copy of the fee schedule.) Х low income is an assumed benefit, since clients typically qualify for free/ reduced lunch
+Is a fee schedule used?
+(If yes, attach a copy of the fee schedule.)
+X